The BFCL story

 The Bristol Football Casual League was established by players who recognised a gap between female identifying players wanting to participate in traditional 11 a-side football in a friendly competitive and regular league, and those that wanted to play football but on a more casual, informal and flexible basis.

-The league recognises the need for a friendly ‘women’s only’ football league that provides an informal but organised opportunity to play in a nurturing environment and is aimed at women of all abilities who want to play football.nt backgrounds and cultures together to play the beautiful game, and ensures that community values, social togetherness and access to sport through football is available to everyone.
+The league recognises the need for a friendly football league that provides an informal but organised opportunity to play in a nurturing environment and is aimed at all abilities who want to play football.nt backgrounds and cultures together to play the beautiful game, and ensures that community values, social togetherness and access to sport through football is available to everyone.

-Ensuring the right people are involved makes the women feel comfortable, this includes the leagues organisers, referees etc and that the right environment is created for all - friendly and accessible, bringing a real mix of players from different backgrounds and cultures together to play the beautiful game, and ensures that community values, social togetherness and access to sport through football is available to everyone.
+Ensuring the right people are involved makes the players feel comfortable, this includes the leagues organisers, referees etc and that the right environment is created for all - friendly and accessible, bringing a real mix of players from different backgrounds and cultures together to play the beautiful game, and ensures that community values, social togetherness and access to sport through football is available to everyone.